 Room and Board Arrangements:

-Accommodation: The participants will be accommodated in the comfortable Montenegro Hostel located in the historic neighborhood of Podgorica with shared dorm rooms and bathrooms, beautiful garden and roof terrace.
+Accommodation: The participants will be accommodated in the comfortable Hotel Bojatours Lux located near the historic neighborhood of Podgorica.
 There is a/c and wi-fi.
+Participants will be housed 2-3 people per room.
+Each room has a/c, free wi-fi, and a private restroom.
 Clothes washing service is available for a small fee.
-From there participants will be given a free lift to and from the archaeological site on daily basis.
+Participants will be given a free lift to and from the archaeological site on a daily basis.
 Participants who prefer to stay in single rooms or at different type of accommodation can secure their own lodgings in Podgorica.
 They will receive a deduction in the admission fee of 150 EUR for 2 weeks and 300 EUR for 4 weeks.
-They must meet at Montenegro Hostel for the daily pick-ups.
+They must meet at Hotel Bojatours Lux for the daily pick-ups.
 In case of a small number of (less than 5) registrations, participants will be accommodated together with the team members in the air-conditioned cabin at the archaeological base amidst the ancient ruins of Doclea, in rooms with two to three beds.
 The cabin has 2 shared bathrooms with showers and WC.
 Wi-Fi and a washing machine are available there for free.
-Accommodation before and after the project is possible only at the Montenegro Hostel in Podgorica.
+Accommodation before and after the project is possible only at the Hotel Bojatours Luxl in Podgorica.
 Meals: Three meals per day are covered by the admission fee.
-Meals usually take place at the site's premises & nearby taverns, except the brown-bag lunches (during the excursions).
+Meals will usually take place in the dining room at the hotel, except for excursions.
 Requests for vegetarian food are accepted.
 Participants have to pay extra for any meals and beverages, services or products outside the project package.
-Cost: Starting at 1149 EUR (approx. 1344USD) and covers all educational and fieldwork activities, tools, materials, full-board accommodation, administrative costs, issue of Certificate of Attendance and excursions/sightseeing tours/entrance fees (except the optional tour of Dubrovnik).

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.